- August 28, 2017

 During your initial visit, we will examine your mouth and your jaw.
 This may include a CT scan so we can create digital images of your teeth and jawbone.

 If your jaw is healthy enough for implants, we can move forward with planning your tooth replacement procedure.
-If your jaw does not have enough mass to support implants, we can discuss what can be done to rebuild your smile.
+If your jaw does not have enough mass to support implants, not to worry.
+We can discuss what can be done to repair your teeth.

 We hope that you will keep all your teeth for life.
 If you do lose one or more along the way, remember that Shorewood Family Dental Care and our dental implant procedure are here to help you rebuild your smile.